-The use of a transportation management system (TMS) platform provides a lifeline to shippers and logistics service providers that need to rapidly increase capacity and available shipping options, and flexibility is essential to all modes, ranging from parcel shipping through full truckload (FT).
+The use of a TMS platform provides a lifeline to shippers and logistics service providers that need to rapidly increase capacity and available shipping options, and flexibility is essential to all modes, ranging from parcel shipping through full truckload (FT).

 Defining agility in a TMS platform means recognizing flexibility will always add value.
 Supply chain professionals need to understand the top challenges associated with poor agility in a TMS platform, how a flexible platform adds value, and what shippers can do to maximize agility and value through the deployment of a TMS.